 2. Effectively present and promote themselves to potential employers, collaborators, investors or recruiters and create a positive online profile.

-3. Demonstrate an ability to apply the underlying concepts and principles of employability addressed in this module in an employment context;
+3. Demonstrate an ability to apply and reflect upon the underlying concepts and principles of ethics and social responsibility covered in the module in an employment context.

-4. Identify their need for further training, skill development or new competences to facilitate their successful career, and create a career planning strategy to address these.
+4. Identify their need for further training, skill development or new competencies to facilitate their successful career, and their ability to create a strategy to achieve these.

 This module is assessed by a portfolio in which students are required to evidence their identification and development of professional and employment-based attributes and a work-based experience report where students are required to reflect on the application of psychology-related ethical principles in the workplace.
 The module assessment strategy is designed to encourage students to explore the relationship between psychological and personal development concepts, and their ethical application in the context of employment.
 Students require a minimum aggregate of 40% from both assessment items in order to pass the module.

 Cottrell, S. (2015).
 Skills for success, personal development and employability (3rd ed.).
 Houndmills, Basingstoke: Palgrave Macmillan.
 [CORE]

 Kirton, B. (2011).
 Brilliant workplace skills for students & graduates.
 Harlow, Essex: Pearson Education Limited.